bunto/bunto/site/_docs/usage.md

   </p>
 </div>

-Jekyll also comes with a built-in development server that will allow you to preview what the generated site will look like in your browser locally.
+Bunto also comes with a built-in development server that will allow you to preview what the generated site will look like in your browser locally.

 {% highlight bash %}
-$ jekyll serve
+$ bunto serve
 # => A development server will run at http://localhost:4000/
 # Auto-regeneration: enabled.
 Use `--no-watch` to disable.

-$ jekyll serve --detach
+$ bunto serve --detach
-# => Same as `jekyll serve` but will detach from the current terminal.
+# => Same as `bunto serve` but will detach from the current terminal.
 #    If you need to kill the server, you can `kill -9 1234` where "1234" is the PID.
-#    If you cannot find the PID, then do, `ps aux | grep jekyll` and kill the instance.
+#    If you cannot find the PID, then do, `ps aux | grep bunto` and kill the instance.
 [Read more](http://unixhelp.ed.ac.uk/shell/jobz5.html).
 {% endhighlight %}

 <div class="note info">
   <h5>Be aware of default behavior</h5>
   <p>
     As of version 2.4, the <code>serve</code> command will watch for changes automatically.
-To disable this, you can use <code>jekyll serve --no-watch</code>, which preserves the old behavior.
+To disable this, you can use <code>bunto serve --no-watch</code>, which preserves the old behavior.
   </p>
 </div>

 {% highlight bash %}
-$ jekyll serve --no-watch
+$ bunto serve --no-watch
-# => Same as `jekyll serve` but will not watch for changes.
+# => Same as `bunto serve` but will not watch for changes.
 {% endhighlight %}

 These are just a few of the available [configuration options](../configuration/).
 Many configuration options can either be specified as flags on the command line, or alternatively (and more commonly) they can be specified in a `_config.yml` file at the root of the source directory.
-Jekyll will automatically use the options from this file when run.
+Bunto will automatically use the options from this file when run.
 For example, if you place the following lines in your `_config.yml` file: